 Place marketing and place doing sound great, but both require a fair amount of work from all stakeholders.
 From our point of view, we believe that some of the bureaucracy that some of the more traditional local government groups have may deter startups and innovative companies.
 It may be in the best interest of the local government to take interest in the partners they work with, as well as the company’s processes.

 By creating multiple public-private relationships, the community can stay more involved, as well as feel like they have a stake in how the community develops.
 Once you create more stakeholders, the snowball effect begins, and projects generally take on more meaning to a greater group of people.

 This snowball effect occurs as large groups of stakeholders take pride in their work, coupled with the drive from marketing and PR firms, they are able to reach new markets to encourage growth and sharing

-No matter what you call it: Rebranding a City, Place Marketing, or Place Doing, it should continue to remain a vital part of your marketing strategy.
+No matter what you call it: Rebranding a City, Place Marketing, or Place Doing, this strategy should continue to remain a vital part of your city/town/government entity’s marketing strategy.
 Diversifying your strategy will allow for a multi-channel approach, which proactively pushes your campaign to new heights.